Health Tips

 Impact on gut health

-Gut health is another pathway through which chronic stress affects immune defenses.
-The intestinal microbiota, a complex ecosystem of microorganisms, plays a crucial role in regulating the immune system.
+Gut health is another way in which chronic stress affects the immune system.
+The gut microbiota, a complex ecosystem of microorganisms, plays a crucial role in regulating the immune system.
 Chronic stress can disrupt this balance, promoting the growth of harmful bacteria and weakening the intestinal barrier.

 Stress